vasavi1314/CODETECH-task2/README.md

 Input and Store Grades: Allow users to input grades for different subjects or assignments.
 Calculate Average Grade: Compute the average grade across all subjects or assignments.
 Determine Overall Grade: Display the overall grade, including letter grade and GPA.
-Provide Insights: Offer additional information such as letter grades and GPA to help students understand their academic performance.
+Provide Insights: Offer additional information such as letter grades and GPA to help students understand their academic performance.</br>

-<h1>Explanation:</b></h1>
+<h1>Explanation:</h1>

-StudentGrades Class:
+<b>StudentGrades Class:</b>

-__init__: Initializes an empty dictionary to store grades.<br>
+init: Initializes an empty dictionary to store grades.<br>
 add_grade: Adds a grade for a specific subject.<br>
 calculate_average: Computes the average of the grades.<br>
 determine_letter_grade: Determines the letter grade based on the average.<br>
 determine_gpa: Determines the GPA based on the letter grade.<br>
 display_overall_grade: Displays the average grade, letter grade, and GPA.<br>
-display_grades: Displays all the grades entered.<br>
+display_grades: Displays all the grades entered.<br><br>

-<b><h1>main Function:<b><h1>
+<b><h1>main Function:</h1></b>
 Provides a menu-driven interface for users to add grades, display grades, and display overall grades.<br>
 Users can add grades for different subjects, view all entered grades, or calculate and display the overall grade with corresponding letter grade and GPA.<br>
 This program allows users to efficiently manage and track student grades, providing clear insights into academic performance.<br>
 <h1><b>Conclusion</b></h1>
 Developing a Python program to track and manage student grades offers a practical solution for students and educators seeking to streamline the process of grade management.
 The program provides a user-friendly interface for inputting grades, calculating averages, and determining overall performance through letter grades and GPA.
-This tool not only ensures accuracy and consistency in grade calculations but also enhances transparency and provides valuable insights into academic achievements.
+This tool not only ensures accuracy and consistency in grade calculations but also enhances transparency and provides valuable insights into academic achievements.# CODTECH-TASK2